You’ve got questions about becoming a childbirth educator.

 Payment plans are available for our earlybird training registration.
 You only need to start with a first payment of $200, and then make two more payments before your workshop.
 Everything has to be paid before the start of our first day of training.

-For every 10 doulas who register for our childbirth educator training, we offer a partial scholarship to a low-resource woman of color who wants to attend.
-Black babies in particular are dying at high rates in the United States, and offering scholarships is one way we can help address those disparities.
-If you are a woman of color who otherwise wouldn’t be able to attend our workshop, please email Jessica to be put on our wait list for partial scholarships to become available as workshops fill.
+We offer partial scholarships to a low-resource Black and Indigenous people who wants to attend our Lamaze childbirth educator seminars.
+These folks are most impacted by infant and maternal mortality in the United States, and offering scholarships is one way we can help address those disparities.
+If you are a Black or Indigenous person who otherwise wouldn’t be able to attend our workshop, please email Jessica to be put on our wait list for partial scholarships to become available as workshops fill.

 We have a few hours of work that we’ll send to you a few weeks before the training, which you can finish on your own time before the workshop.
 There are no required books before the workshop, but it’s always nice if you can start tackling some books from the Lamaze Recommended Reading List.